 We are satisfied that appropriate arrangements are in place to address improvements in our review of effectiveness.
 Progress on these improvements and mitigation of risks will be monitored through the year and considered at our next annual review.

 Trevor Holden, Managing Director

-Vin
+Shaun Vincent, Leader of the Counci

-Shaun Vincent, Leader of the Council
+Shaun vincent, Leader of the Counci

 INDEPENDENT AUDITOR'S REPORT